realKarthikNair/16-xf0xxx-linux-troubleshooting/nvidia-latest-driver.md

-> This guide exists because neither distro repos nor the official page of NVIDIA drivers download the "latest" drivers for Linux.
+*This guide exists because neither distro repos nor the official page of NVIDIA drivers download the "latest" drivers for Linux.
-> It is partially because certain software doesn't fully support the latest drivers as soon as they are released.
+It is partially because certain software doesn't fully support the latest drivers as soon as they are released.*

 Assuming you understand the pros (several, including better Wayland support) and cons (mainly the need to reinstall drivers after every kernel update)

+> If you are using Pop!_OS, use [this](https://github.com/realKarthikNair/16-xf0xxx-linux-troubleshooting/blob/main/nvidia-latest-driver-Pop!_OS.md) guide instead

 1. Go to the bottom-most version in [this](https://download.nvidia.com/XFree86/Linux-x86_64/) page